List of Doctors characters introduced in 2000: Mac McGuire

-Development and reception

-In the press release for Doctors in March 2000, Timothy was said to be "thrilled" to be on the show adding, "On set there's an amazing sense of drama and commitment from everyone around.
+In the press release for Doctors in March 2000, Timothy was said to be "thrilled" to be on the show, adding: "On set there's an amazing sense of drama and commitment from everyone around.
 People really want it to be a success".
 Described as an "old-fashioned and highly-respected physician who isn't afraid to speak his mind", Timothy added that Brendan (known to his colleagues as "Mac"), is "James Herriot grown older".
-In an interview with Sussex Life, Timothy stated of his time on Doctors that he loved "the dramatic standards achieved by the fast-paced series, despite the kind of squeeze on time and resources unheard of" adding, "The budget was a joke and the pressure more intense than anything I’d ever experienced.
-But it was six years of great fun and I got to direct, which I loved".
-When asked if he had picked up any medical knowledge from the role he said, "No, not really.
-I spent a week with a real vet in Yorkshire and a day with a real GP in his surgery but I didn’t really watch procedures.
-The actual procedures – how to take blood pressure and that sort of thing – I picked up as I went along".
-He added that; "Working in something like Doctors you learn your lines, you say the scene and then forget them because you then have to remember another scene, and another scene".
-Head of Drama Mal Young said Timothy sat in a consultation room for a day, adding that people were "very good and mostly unfazed by the sight of an actor listening, they were very understanding, especially one woman who came in to talk about hormone replacement therapy!".
-TV Choice Nick Fiaca commented that Julia had a "torrid time" with Mac.
 In 2010, producer Peter Eryl Lloyd was asked by Digital Spy if Mac was to return, in which he replied, "I don't know why we'd do that unless there was a very good reason.
 The show has moved on since Chris was with us so I don't think anyone would want the character back just out of nostalgia.
 But if it's motivated, if it has an impact on our characters and makes sense dramatically, then never say never".
-The British Theatre Guide, said Mac was "very successful".
+Mac was eventually reintroduced into the series in 2024 for a two-episode guest appearance after news of Doctors' cancellation by the BBC.
+He appears at the Mill with Alzheimer's disease, believing that he is still a practising doctor there.
+Initially, none of the staff recognise Mac due to not having worked with him, until Jimmi Clay (Adrian Lewis Morgan), the only character to have crossed Mac's tenure, recognises him and helps out.
+The episodes also facilitated a return for Mac's son, Ciaran (Ross McShane), who helps him back to Dublin.